Jordan094/mixify/README.md

 * Thank you to Pasquale Fasulo for my tutoring sessions and [Manuel Perez Romero](https://github.com/Manuperezro) for my one to one sessions.

-* Thank you to Thomas Farrel for providing invaluable in depth user testing feedback as a qualified software tester.
+* Thank you to Thomas Farrell for providing invaluable in depth user testing feedback as a qualified software tester.

 * Thank you to [Daniel Matthews](https://github.com/Dan-Matthews-23) for support offered and also for testing.

-* * Thank you to Levi Webb for providing android testing and laptop testing.
+* Thank you to Levi Webb for providing android testing and laptop testing.